-In 2021 the UK government will mandate the use of E10 unleaded as the primary fuel being sold on forecourts, replacing the current standard of E5.
+The UK government have recently mandated the use of E10 unleaded as the primary fuel being sold on forecourts, replacing the previous standard of E5.

-E10, or 10% Ethanol blend biofuel is the next step in the attempt to reduce emissions, which, if adopted by the majority of drivers will reduce levels to an equivalent of removing 350,000 cars from UK roads and help to meet the environment targets.
+E10, or 10% Ethanol blend biofuel is the next step in the attempt to reduce emissions, which, if adopted by the majority of drivers, should reduce levels to an equivalent of removing 350,000 cars from UK roads and help to meet the environmental targets.

-While a good move for the environment, the increase in Ethanol could have a negative effect on older cars; while all cars made after 2011 support this fuel, those before, especially our much cherished classics have components that will suffer corrosion with E10.
+While a good move for the environment, the increase in Ethanol will have a negative effect on older vehicles; while all cars made after 2011 support this fuel, a lot of those built before, especially our much cherished classics have components that will suffer corrosion with E10.

-The media have whipped up a storm around the change, but the reality is that a few fairly minor changes and increased maintenance should negate the majoirty of the issues.
+The media have whipped up a storm around the change, but the reality is that a few fairly minor changes and increased maintenance should negate the majority of the issues.

 The main issues of increased Ethanol in the fuel are corrosion based.
 It degrades older rubber pipes and diaphragms, as well as cork and Zinc (Aluminium too, to a lesser degree), while this happens with E5 fuel (as anyone who has stored a car without draining the fuel can testify to), the increased levels will expediate the process.